 The 4 Key Priorities for 2021-22 are:

-- Improve pupil outcomes in reading and writing through widening pupils vocabulary use
+- Improve pupil outcomes in reading and writing through expanding pupils vocabulary use

 - Improve pupil outcomes through teaching strategies which develop resilient, resourceful learners